jessepav/lacygoill-wiki-backup/vim/plugin.md

 ## swoop

-Allows you to  find and replace occurrences  in many buffers being  aware of the context.
+Lets  you find  and  replace occurrences  in  many buffers  being  aware of  the context.

 You can edit  the swoopBuffer and the  changes you applied will be  save for all